Now That's a Lot of Kimchi

 NYC Brand: New York Kimchi (Kum Gang San)

-Kum Gang San, a Korean restaurant with locations in Manhattan and Flushing, sells various kinds of kimchi.
-It's also for sale at Assi Plaza locations.
+Kum Gang San, a now-closed Korean restaurant that had locations in Manhattan and Flushing, sold various kinds of kimchi.
 It earned middle-of-the-road marks for overall flavor.
 Tasters noted the fishy-ness and shrimp aftertaste.

 East Coast Brand: Sunja's Medium Spicy Kimchi